It can be really difficult to know which way to turn when you're in debt.

 All of the charities mentioned in this article are free to use and can take a massive weight off your shoulders.

 Christians Against Poverty 0800 328 0006

 PayPlan 0800 280 2816

-Income protection may be able to help you if you are unable to work.
-You can find the right cover for you at GoCompare.
+Income protection may be able to help if you're unable to work.
+See if you could find the right cover at GoCompare.